-21.3.1 Virtual Automatic Identification System (AIS) aids to navigation (see S-4 - B-480-484)

-If it is required to encode a virtual AIS aid to navigation, it must be done using the feature Virtual AIS Aid to Navigation.
+21.3.1 Virtual Automatic Identification System (AIS) aids to navigation (see S-4 - B-480-484) If it is required to encode a virtual AIS aid to navigation, it must be done using the feature Virtual AIS Aid to Navigation.

-- Virtual AIS aids to navigation should only be encoded where it is known that the Virtual aid is intended to be permanent, or deployed for a specified fixed period.
-Where it is known that a Virtual AIS aid to navigation is moved or withdrawn on a regular basis and/or at short notice, such that implementing these changes through the application of ENC Updates is impractical, the Virtual aid should not be encoded. - The unique Maritime Mobile Service Identity (MMSI) code for the virtual AIS aid to navigation should be encoded, where known, using the attribute MMSI code.

-Distinction: Physical AIS Aid to Navigation; Radar Station; Radio Station; Radio Calling-In Point.

-Feature/Information associations: Additional Information Spatial/Information association: Spatial Association
+Virtual AIS aids to navigation should only be encoded where it is known that the Virtual aid permanent, or deployed for a specified fixed period.
+Where it is known that a Virtual AIS aid moved or withdrawn on a regular basis and/or at short notice, such that implementing through the application of ENC Updates is impractical, the Virtual aid should not be encoded.
+The unique Maritime Mobile Service Identity (MMSI) code for the virtual AIS aid to navig encoded, where known, using the attribute MMSI code.
+Distinction: Physical AIS Aid to Navigation; Radar Station; Radio Station; Radio Calling-In Point d to navigation is g these changes d. gation should be V Deleted: 0Comp000 Feature/Feature associations: Updated Information; Text Association Feature/Information associations: Additional Information